 Since the commencement of the pandemic and for the future benefit of the Corporation, we modified our operating platform to continue to meet the strong demand for our services - these changes included improving our virtual systems to offer no-contact rental processes, installation of plexiglass partitions and limiting the number of customers in our offices to one at a time.
 Our teams are fully employed and clients are able to safely store and access their valuables.
-We continue to be extremely proud of our team for continuing to adapt to new processes and for being committed to providing exceptional client and community service.
+We are proud of our team for continuing to adapt to new processes and for their commitment to providing exceptional client and community service.